Kealstex/Kealstex/README.md

 ## Hi!
 Now I'm Unity Developer.
-I have 3 years of commercial experience and at the beginning I work as Full Stack Web Developer.
+I have 3 years of commercial experience and in the beginning, I work as a Full Stack Web Developer.

 ### Technology Stack